Volv1t3/StickerAlbumV1/theory/SVV1_Implementation.md

     /* Data member to keep track of instantiation index, given by outside methods defined in later sections*/ unsigned int StickerPackIndex{0};
     public:
-    /* Public Constructor which will not take any values except for the initial index of instantiation*/ [[maybe_unused]] explicit SVV1_StickerPack(unsigned int InstantiationIndexForPack);
+    /* Public Constructor which will not take any Values except for the initial index of instantiation*/ [[maybe_unused]] explicit SVV1_StickerPack(unsigned int InstantiationIndexForPack);
     /* Method to Add cards into the pack */ [[maybe_unused]] SVV1_StickerPack& addStickerToPack(SVV1_GeneralSticker& OtherStickerInstance);